laravel/docs/controllers.md

     Route::resource('photos', PhotoController::class);

 This single route declaration creates multiple routes to handle a variety of actions on the resource.
 The generated controller will already have methods stubbed for each of these actions.
-Remember, you can always get a quick overview of your application's by running the `route:list` Artisan command.
+Remember, you can always get a quick overview of your application's routes by running the `route:list` Artisan command.

 You may even register many resource controllers at once by passing an array to the `resources` method: